The Essential Guide to INCI Names in Cosmetics: Understanding, Finding and Using

 INCI names for scent ingredients:

-Complex mixtures of scented components are designated with the INCI name ‘Parfum,’ commonly known as Perfume.
+Complex mixtures of scented components are designated with the INCI name ‘Parfum’.
 This allows perfume manufacturers and developers to maintain confidentiality and protect their formulations as trade secrets.
 To assess the safety of a ‘Parfum,’ manufacturers provide various documents, with the IFRA certificate being a critical one.

 If the scented mixture is intended for a lip / oral product, the INCI name is ‘Aroma.’
 In some cases, food flavouring ingredients are used in lip /oral products instead of Aromas, and the safety assessment can be based on either the IFRA certificate or documents supporting the ingredient’s use as a food flavour.